QodeHub/slydepay-php-rest-api/README.md

     - Check this ceckpoints Nightly! 💋 ✅
     - Don't forget to eat, sleep and step out a bit to meet with regular humans that dont code! (if possible) 🤷‍♂️
     - Check this checkpoints again and update todos and ✅
-        - 😂🤣You thought there was more. lol.
-That's it for now!

 #Signed